Everything you need to know about HPE

 What does HPE sell?

-While HPE has only existed for only four years as a company, its heritage goes back 80 years to 1939, when it was founded in a garage by two Stanford University electrical engineering graduates, Bill Hewlett and David Packard.
+While HPE has only existed for only five years as a company, its heritage goes back 80 years to 1939, when it was founded in a garage by two Stanford University electrical engineering graduates, Bill Hewlett and David Packard.

 For the first 30 years of its existence, the company focused on small electronics equipment like audio oscillators, calculators and counter-radar technology during the Second World War.
 It was only in 1966 that it entered the computing business with a series of mini computers.